vbocan/IPFLang/article/IPFLang_CSI_Article.md

 ### 7.1 Representative Examples

-The implementation includes 20 IPFLang example files in the `examples/` directory demonstrating language expressiveness across diverse fee structure patterns, plus **118 production-ready jurisdiction files** in the `jurisdictions/` directory covering PCT national/regional phase entry fees for all major patent offices.
+The implementation includes 20 IPFLang example files in the `examples/` directory demonstrating language expressiveness across diverse fee structure patterns, plus **118 production-ready jurisdiction files** in the `jurisdictions/` directory covering PCT national/regional phase entry fees for all major patent offices worldwide.

 Real-world fee schedules are represented by EPO filing fees with multi-tiered claim pricing and ISA-dependent search fees, as well as a USPTO complete fee calculator with entity-based discounts and excess claim calculations.